KevinGliewe/GCore.Data.Structure.InheritedTree/doc/GCore.Data.Structure.InheritedTree.md

 | ---- | ---- | ----------- |
 | child | [System.Collections.Generic.IEnumerable{\`1}](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Collections.Generic.IEnumerable 'System.Collections.Generic.IEnumerable{`1}') |  |

-<a name='M-GCore-Data-Structure-InheritedTree-INode`4-CollectPropertys-`2-'></a>
+<a name='M-GCore-Data-Structure-InheritedTree-INode`4-CollectProperties-`2-'></a>
-### CollectPropertys(keys) `method`
+### CollectProperties(keys) `method`

 ##### Summary

-Returns all propertys beween the root and this nodes in order.
+Returns all properties between the root and this nodes in order.
-Ignores if the property is overritten by a child node.
+Ignores if the property is overwritten by a child node.

 ##### Returns